Please note

 -

-Brianna is a new graduate in the process of registering with BCCNM.
+Brianna is a new graduate in the process of licensing with BCCNM.
 While preparing to write her midwifery exam, she is working in her first job as a midwife.
 During her orientation, a colleague tells her she should sign RM, for Registered Midwife, after her name.
 Brianna thought she was supposed to use the title RM Provisional until she passes her exam and is converted to full practicing status, but now she’s not sure.

 What title can Brianna use?